-- questions, completing tasks, sharing ideas, use of coloured overlays, slope boards, pencil grips, word banks, alphabet arc, strategic seating, font size, paper colour - Targeted intervention programmes to improve skills in a variety of areas e.g. Rapid Reading, Rapid Writing, Power of 2, Read Write Inc, Sound linkage, Lexia, 1-2-3 math's, Toe by toe - Visual support for learning new words - Support for sequencing skills - Recordable devices to support memory for writing - Daily reading and daily phonics intervention - Numicon intervention Early Years & KS1 - Read, Write Inc - Technologies to support class work and provide alternative approaches to recording - ICT where it may help to reduce barriers to learning e.g. C-pen - Specialist agency support such as SENTASS and Educational psychology to ensure any barriers to success are fully identified and responded to.
-Physical resources or aids are used where appropriate. - Exam Access arrangements - · Reading buddies - Advice and training for staff attending various CPD courses and from specific specialists. - Parental involvement and support to include the family in the whole process.
+- questions, completing tasks, sharing ideas, use of coloured overlays, slope boards, pencil grips, word banks, alphabet arc, strategic seating, font size, paper colour. - Targeted intervention programmes to improve skills in a variety of areas e.g. Rapid Reading, Rapid Writing, Power of 2, Little Wandle, Sound linkage and Toe by toe. - Visual support for learning new words. - Support for sequencing skills. - Recordable devices to support memory for writing. - Daily reading and daily phonics intervention. - Numicon intervention Early Years & KS1. - Technologies to support class work and provide alternative approaches to recording - ICT where it may help to reduce barriers to learning e.g. C-pen. - Specialist agency support such as SENTASS and Educational psychology to ensure any barriers to success are fully identified and responded to.
+Physical resources or aids are used where appropriate. - SATs Access arrangements. - Reading buddies. - Advice and training for staff attending various CPD courses and from specific specialists. - Parental involvement and support to include the family in the whole process.
 We assess pupils regularly and report progress to parents and staff - termly reviews held accordingly, with parents encouraged to keep in touch/ make appointments as regularly as needed. - Pupils with English as an Additional Language (EAL) are given curriculum support to ensure they are able to access all areas of learning, which is planned by each class teacher.